Battle of San Pasqual: Battle

 The Charge of the Caballeros depicts the Californio lancers at the Battle of San Pasqual.

 Having lost the element of surprise, at midnight Kearny ordered an immediate advance from his camp nine miles away.
 It had rained that night.
 Men, muskets, pistols and equipment were wet and cold, but the troops, after over six months without any action, were eager to engage the Californios.
 Early in the morning of December 6, 1846, the column proceeded by twos across the ridge between Santa Maria (present day Ramona, California) and San Pasqual.
 During the descent, while it was still dark and with a low-lying fog, Kearny's force became strung out and were caught in a disadvantageous position by General Pico's swift advance.
 Kearny gave the plan of battle prior to proceeding down into the valley, to keep all casualties to a minimum, to encircle San Pasqual to capture fresh mounts.

 Captain Abraham R. Johnston's advance guard, while still three-quarters of a mile (1.2 km) from Pico's forces, was ordered by Kearny to "Trot!", which Johnston misunderstood as "Gallop!".
 Seeing this Kearny exclaimed "Oh, heavens!
 I did not mean that!".
 Forty of the best mounted pulled far ahead of the main body of the force, in violation of the Cavalry Tactics manual of 1841, which instructed a charge to begin at just 40 paces from the enemy "so as to arrive in good order, and without fatiguing the horses."
 The mules pulling the howitzers bolted, taking one of the guns with them.
 Pico's mounted force remained ahead of the pursuing U.S. forces.
 Their fresh horses and superior horsemanship allowed them to outmaneuver and lead the advance group of dragoons away from the main force.
 The Californios had a distinct advantage over the U.S. soldiers in their knowledge of the terrain.
 A second separation developed until twenty-eight dragoons, including Kearny, were separated.
-Damp powder reduced the effectiveness of carbines to clubs and pistols to hammers, as described by Felicita a San Pasqual Indian that witnessed the battle.
+Damp powder reduced the effectiveness of carbines to clubs and pistols to hammers, as described by Felicita, a San Pasqual Indian who witnessed the battle.
 The Californios were armed with long lances and reatas (braided rawhide lariat), which they used with great effect.
 As a consequence, Johnston's charge was unsupported and his dragoons were forced to withdraw.